 Mr. Quqqiaq: Thank you, Mr. Speaker.
 I rise today to address a concern raised by a number of my constituents with respect to regular access to prescription medications and supplies.

-Even though such supplies as medication or hearing aids are supposed to be provided on a regular basis through the supplier out of Cambridge Bay, on many occasions they are late or do not arrive for some weeks.
+Mr. Speaker, even though such supplies as medication or hearing aids are supposed to be provided on a regular basis through the supplier out of Cambridge Bay, on many occasions they are late or do not arrive for some weeks.
 Mr. Speaker, this creates hardships for those who need these medications or supplies.

 Individuals who suffer from arthritis or chronic pain should not have to bear the discomfort because the supplies are not available.
-Those who have difficulty hearing should not have to go through their day without their hearing aids because there are no batteries.
-From time to time, community residents even turn to social media to ask others if they can help with medication or hearing aid supplies.
+Mr. Speaker, those who have difficulty hearing should not have to go through their day without their hearing aids because there are no batteries.
+Mr. Speaker, from time to time, community residents even turn to social media to ask others if they can help with medication or hearing aid supplies.
 This should not be happening.

-Mr. Speaker, I raise these issues in order that the appropriate authorities hear these concerns.
-My constituents feel desperate at times, and this creates personal hardships.
+Mr. Speaker, I raise this issue in order that the appropriate authorities hear these concerns.
+My constituents feel desperate at times and this creates personal hardships.
 Mr. Speaker, I hope the Minister of Health will hear these concerns and work with his department officials to ensure that service in this area can be improved.
 Thank you, Mr. Speaker.